peterbenoit/myCDC/README.md

 #Cordova Plugins

 These will likely change as the app matures.
-For instance, I don't believe I'm currently using the Screen Orientation plugin.

 Here are some currently being used: